thenootz/SSDoodle-doc/README.md

 ## Introduction

 The purpose of this application is to provide a dooldle-like experience for the end user, but this time the application runs distributed and the meetings are automatically accepted or rejected, without running a poll, nor human interaction.
+The infrastructure and core building block are provided by [PrivateSky](https://privatesky.xyz/?Overview/main-innovations)

 ## How does it work